offerrall/photoff/docs/basics.md

 # Save an image to disk
 save_image(image, "output.png")

-# Always free memory when done
+# Free the image from GPU memory
 image.free()
 ```